Thecoder0012/StudentAdministrationV3/README.md

 # Student Administration System v2

-A student project created with spring boot, MySql, java, thymeleaf, html and css.
-However this time I am using preparedstatements for the backend with the database instead of JdbcTemplate or JpaInterface.
+A student project created with spring boot where you will be able to do crud operations.
+Preparedstatements were used instead of JPA or jdbcTemplate.

 A project created with: